15 significant disadvantages of living in the United States, according to a Russian-speaking immigrant

 14. USA - a state with a high level of violence.
 The police are essentially licensed to kill.
 They can be killed or disabled, and mostly get away with it.
 The policeman is almost always right.
 Very long prison sentences.
 You can sit down for complete nonsense.
 There is the death penalty.
 The United States ranks first in terms of the number of prisoners.
 Former prisoners are essentially repressed.
 It is very difficult for them to find a job, they are constantly under the police cap.
 No matter what they say, the judicial system there also suffers from corruption.
 There are many unscrupulous lawyers.

 15. Service is often "C grade".
-For example, American McDonald's restaurants lag far behind in many respects in comparison with the same restaurants in Russia.
+For example, American McDonald's restaurants lag far behind in many respects compared to the same restaurants in Russia.
 Including cleanliness and staff.
-There are a lot of things there, just three points.
-An exception is the service in those places where the level of 5 stars, that is, for the elite.
+A lot of things there are exactly three points.
+The exception is the service in those places where the level is 5 stars, that is, for the elite.

 In general, the United States is far from being a paradise that was built in the minds of our people by the first waves of sausage immigration at the end of the hungry 1980s and 1990s.
 Tough country.